dark-vpr/Upgrade-All-Packages/README.md

 # Upgrade-All-Packages

-Use one command upgrade all packages.
+Use one command to upgrade all packages.

 After cloning: